Concordia Institute for Information Systems Engineering

 Phone: 514-848-2424 ext.
 8972

 Mohammad Mannan is an Associate Professor at the Concordia Institute for Information Systems Engineering, Concordia University, Montreal.
 He has a Ph.D. in Computer Science from Carleton University (2009, with Paul Van Oorschot) in the area of Internet authentication and usable security.
 He was a post-doctoral fellow at the University of Toronto from 2009 to 2011 (with David Lie).
 His research interests lie in the area of Internet and systems security, with a focus on solving high-impact security and privacy problems of today's Internet.
 He is an associate editor for the IEEE Security and Privacy magazine (from 2020), and was involved in several well-known conferences (e.g., program committee: ACM CCS 2019, 2016, USENIX Security 2018, 2022; program co-chair: ACM SPSM 2016), and journals (e.g., ACM TISSEC, IEEE TDSC, IEEE TIFS).
 His research is funded by: NSERC Discovery and Engage Grants, OPC Contributions Program, CIRA Community Investment Program, Mitacs Accelerate, and FRQNT.
 His industrial R&D experience prior to graduate school included three years in large-scale software design.
-My undergrad was from BUET, and I was fortunate to have my early research interests inspired by Prof. M. Kaykobad.
-My Mathematics Genealogy link can be found here.
+His undergrad was from BUET, and he was fortunate to have his early research interests inspired by Prof. M. Kaykobad.
+His Mathematics Genealogy link can be found here.